 Before we get into any fixes that involve replacing parts or pieces, there are a few common Instant Pot issues you should always check:

-- Ensure that you lock the lid and the pressure/steam release valve is in the sealing position.
-If the steam release handle or valve is open or in the venting position, your pot won’t come to pressure because steam is leaking out.
+- Is the pressure/steam release valve in the sealing position?
+If the steam release handle or pressure valve (also called a quick release valve) is open or in the venting position, your pot won’t come to pressure because steam is leaking out.

 - Did you remember to add a cup of liquid to the bottom of the inner pot?
-If you are cooking pot in pot, with a smaller dish inside your inner pot, make sure the liquid went into the bottom of the inner pot.
+If you are cooking pot in pot, with a smaller dish inside your inner pot, make sure the liquid went into the very bottom of the inner pot.

 2. Old, Bad, or Dirty Silicone Sealing Rings